Delaware Route 1: South of Dover

 In 2021, plans were made to construct a median fence along DE 1 between Read Avenue and Saulsbury Street in Dewey Beach, which is aimed to direct pedestrians to cross the roadway at crosswalks.
 The median fence was constructed in 2022.
 This section of fence is a pilot project and the fencing could be extended along the entire length of DE 1 in Dewey Beach in the future.

-There are plans to build a direct ramp from southbound DE 1 to US 9/DE 404 at the DE 1D/DE 23 intersection as part of a reconfiguration of the intersection between US 9/DE 404 and DE 1D/DE 23.
-This project is currently in the design phase with construction planned to begin in 2024.
+A direct ramp from southbound DE 1 to US 9/DE 404 at the DE 1D/DE 23 intersection was constructed as part of a reconfiguration of the intersection between US 9/DE 404 and DE 1D/DE 23.
+The ramp opened on May 16, 2024.